 The Rotterdam port connected the Netherlands with its wealthy and powerful neighbors.
 The Netherlands has important trade relations with Germany, Belgium, France, Denmark, and Luxembourg all through the port.
 The economies of these countries are also partly dependent on the port of Rotterdam.

-Through the ports, the Netherlands exports various machinery, tulips, chemicals, agricultural products, cheese, tomatoes, apples, and much more.
+Through the ports, the Netherlands exports various foods, machinery, tulips, chemicals, agricultural products, cheese, tomatoes, apples, and much more.
 They also export high-quality chocolate, sausages, and beer.

 In 2019 alone, the Netherlands earned 496 billion euros (600 billion dollars) from exported goods.
 Their main customers are Belgium, Germany, France, the United Kingdom, the United States and, Asia.